coldenate/wall-e/README.md

 ## Why?

 For a [Destination Imagination Challenge](https://www.destinationimagination.org) :).
 It also incorporates sound science and mathematics for the execution of movement functions.

-### Faq

-Are you aware your code is rudimentary?

-> Yes, I barely have an idea of how to use a keyboard.
-> Jokes aside, I am still a beginner in C++, and I am scared of classes.

-What chip is the hardest to come by?

-> I would watch out for Motor Drivers.
-They are sneaky fellows.

-How do I wire the robot up?

-> I forgot to post that.
-I will do that soon.

 # Legal Jargon